 3.1 MEMBERSHIP FEES - Membership fees shall be as established in the USA Swimming Corporate Bylaws.
 Local fees, as permitted, shall be as established by the XXSI House of Delegates or Board of Directors [select one].

+3.1 MEMBERSHIP FEES

+Membership fees shall be as established in the USA Swimming Corporate Bylaws.
+Local fees, as permitted, shall be as established by the HISI Board of Directors.

-3.2 SANCTION, APPROVAL AND OTHER FEES603.8 SANCTION, APPROVAL AND OTHER FEES
+3.2 SANCTION, APPROVAL AND OTHER FEES

+3.2 SANCTION, APPROVAL AND OTHER FEES

 .1 Sanction and Approval Fees - The XXSI House of Delegates or Board of Directors [select one] shall establish reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.